Giving young people a taste of freedom on the waves.

 What we do

-Blue Spirit – Laury Gratiet Bursary Fund grants sailing bursaries to young people (aged 14 to 25) who are experiencing a mental health challenge or facing social / economic disadvantage.
+Blue Spirit enables young people (aged 14 to 25) who are experiencing a mental health challenge or facing social / economic disadvantage to go sailing.

 Through our sailing partners in the north-east of England, we offer anything from half-day dinghy sailing, weekend sails and 6-day residential voyages.
 You don’t need any experience or special gear to participate – just some enthusiasm and an open mind.